 Bible Studies

-• Wednesday Bible Study on Wednesdays at 3 p.m. (through summer, then reverts back to Men’s Bible Study)
+- Wednesday Bible Study at 3 p.m. (through summer, then reverts back to Men’s Bible Study)

-Men’s and Evening Bible Study meet in the Campbell Room; all other groups meet in the Youth Room – upstairs in Conkey House.
+For the month of June, Wednesday Bible Study will meet in Palen Hall, then in July will go back to meeting in the Youth Room.
+All other groups meet in the Youth Room – upstairs in Conkey House.
 No special materials are needed, but a bible, of course, is a must.
 The discussion is lively, and newcomers are always welcome.

 Bible Study